TemKaa1337/temkaatrashprojects.tech/README.md

 Sometimes (always) that are trash projects, that dont help community, but that's it.
 I will always add my new projects to this website, so it is always under developing...

-To install project on your machine clone the project.
+To install project on your machine clone this project.
-After that type
+After cloning project to your machine type
 ```
 cd temkaatrashprojects.tech
 mv .env.example .env